Attention-Deficit/Hyperactivity Disorder (ADHD)

 What is ADHD?

 ADHD is a diagnosis established by the American Psychiatric Association.
 It is a disorder in which an individual has significant difficulty paying attention.
-The person has a short attention span, is distractible, impulsive, and possibly engages in overactive behavior.
+If a person has a short attention span, is distractible, impulsive, and possibly engages in overactive behavior, these could be ADHD symptoms.

 The differences in a person’s developmental stages from early childhood to adulthood are easy to see.
 For example, a six-year-old child’s ability to sit still, pay attention, and wait his turn is very different from that of a 12-year-old.